Understand the goal rating process

 Not all goals are created equal and need to be rated each week.
 And some organizations prefer to not rate at all, while still using Coach as purely a coaching and development tool.
-That's why rating is optional and you can skip a week (or an eternity) if that works for you and your employees.
-Add coaching feedback and to-do's to a goal whenever you'd like, but you can leave the actual goal rating blank and simply move to the next one.
+That is why rating is optional and you can skip a week (or an eternity) if that works for you and your employees.
+Add coaching feedback and to-dos to a goal whenever you would like, but you can leave the actual goal rating blank and simply move to the next one.
 Rating skips do not affect alignment, but be sure to agree on these skips prior to the rating week.

-If you're done with rating but are still waiting for the other person to rate their goals, give them a Nudge to let them know you're waiting.
-They'll get a reminder in their inbox and on their mobile phone to rate your goal.
+If you are done with rating but are still waiting for the other person to rate their goals, give them a Nudge to let them know you are waiting.
+They will get a reminder in their inbox and on their mobile phone to rate your goal.
 Just go to your dashboard, click on the goal in the Active Goals panel, and select Nudge.

 Prepare for your 1:1 meetings

-Now that all of the data is in Coach, it's time for your 1:1 meetings.
+Now that all of the data is in Coach, it is time for your 1:1 meetings.
 A good starting point is to use the Rating Summary.
 This page displays a side by side comparison of both manager and employee ratings for that particular rating period.

-The first thing to check for are disparities.
-If there's a situation where the employee rated themselves above expectations and the manager rated below, or vice versa, clearly there is a communication issue.
+The first thing to check for is disparities.
+If there's a situation where the employee rated themselves above expectations and the manager rated below or vice versa, clearly there is a communication issue.
 Click on the goal itself to open the details and realign.